 My name is Andrew Morrison and welcome to my straw bale building site dedicated to anyone interested in building their own straw bale house.
 If you are brand new to straw bale or are a straw bale construction specialist there's something for you at StrawBale.com.

-Click here if you are NEW TO STRAW BALE BUILDING and want to know the basics about straw bale construction.
-I have a ton of information for you including: photo gallery, step-by-step instructional videos, information about straw bale workshops around the world, free straw bale articles, top notch consulting, free straw bale social network, and a full straw bale building blog.
+Click HERE if you are new to straw bale construction and want to start learning.
+I have a ton of information for you including: photo gallery, step-by-step instructional videos, information about straw bale workshops around the world, free straw bale articles, top notch consulting, and a full straw bale building blog.
 Be sure to sign up for my e-mail updates and my free 16 day straw bale e-course so we can keep you posted of the latest developments in the ever-changing world of straw bale.
 If you are eager to fast track your education in straw bale construction, click here.

-I have had several clients of my consulting business call me after they started to plaster their straw bale house.
+Misting Straw Bales with Water Before Plastering I have had several clients of my consulting business call me after they started to plaster their straw bale house.
 The calls come with a similar voice over the phone: panic (sometimes mild and others extreme)!
 “My house is smelling musty.”
-That pretty much sums it up and you can imagine the concern.
-“Do I […]
+That pretty much sums it up and […]

 The conversation about electrical wires continues.
 Here’s a reply to my last comment that adding extra cost in the form of electrical conduit to an already costly building process is unnecessary.
 Comment Conduit is CHEAP …….
 Look at the cost of Romex as compared to conduit and ordinary insulate wire.
 Conduit functions as your ground […]

 I have been a member of a straw bale list serve for quite a few years and every so often an interesting conversation emerges.
 This one is an ongoing debate about the safety of running electrical wires through straw bale.
 I’ll keep you posted as this conversation evolves.
 (The comments of other people are in […]